LSDemian/unity3d-store/README.md

 Event Handling
 ---

-SOOMLA lets you create your own event handler and add it to StoreEventHandlers.
+SOOMLA lets you create your own event handler and add it to _StoreEventHandlers_.
 That way you'll be able to get notifications on various events and implement your own application specific behaviour to those events.

 > Your behaviour is an addition to the default behaviour implemented by SOOMLA.
 You don't replace SOOMLA's behaviour.

 In order to create your event handler:

-1. Create a class that implements IStoreEventHandler (see [ExampleEventHandler](https://github.com/soomla/unity3d-store/blob/master/src/Assets/Soomla/Code/ExampleEventHandler.cs)).
+1. Create a class that implements _IStoreEventHandler_ (see [ExampleEventHandler](https://github.com/soomla/unity3d-store/blob/master/src/Assets/Soomla/Code/ExampleEventHandler.cs)).
-2. Add the created class to StoreEventHandlers:
+2. Add the created class to _StoreEventHandlers_:
  `StoreEventHandlers.AddEventHandler(new YourEventHandler());`

 Contribution